isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Example

 Consider `swap`.
-It is a general (standard library) function with a definition that will work for just about any type.
+It is a general (standard-library) function with a definition that will work for just about any type.
 However, it is desirable to define specific `swap()`s for specific types.
 For example, the general `swap()` will copy the elements of two `vector`s being swapped, whereas a good specific implementation will not copy elements at all.